koordinator-sh/koordinator/docs/proposals/koordlet/20231208-support-netqos.md

 ## Motivation

-Currently, network bandwidth has not been taken into account in `koordinator`, and there may be certain pitfalls, such as:
+Issues related to network bandwidth are not addressed in "koordinator", and there may be certain pitfalls, such as:
 1. Low network bandwidth utilisation;
 2. Uneven distribution of network bandwidth load on cluster nodes;
 3. The QOS of high-priority processes cannot be guaranteed on a single machine.